Awareness ribbon: History

 The first ribbons that were represented as meaningful objects in history were the tokens given to knights during the Middle Ages in Europe.
-The yellow ribbon came from the Puritan Army during the English Civil War.
+The yellow ribbon came from the Puritans during the English Civil War.
 From there, it spread to the Americas, where the Army of the United States became associated with it.
-A yellow ribbon was mentioned in a marching song, sung by the military in the United States.
-In the year 1917 George A. Norton copyrighted the song for the first time.
-The title of the song was "Round Her Neck She Wears a Yeller Ribbon".
+A yellow ribbon was mentioned in a marching song of the military in the United States.
+In 1917, George A. Norton copyrighted the song "Round Her Neck She Wears a Yeller Ribbon".
 In the 1940s the song was rewritten by several musicians.

-In the early 1970s, the song "Tie a Yellow Ribbon Round the Ole Oak Tree" was released, and based on this song, Penney Laingen, wife of Iran hostage Bruce Laingen, was the first who used the ribbon as an awareness symbol.
-She tied yellow ribbons around trees, to illustrate desire for her husband coming home.
+In the early 1970s, the song "Tie a Yellow Ribbon Round the Ole Oak Tree" was released.
+Based on this song, Penney Laingen, wife of Iran hostage Bruce Laingen, was the first who used the ribbon as an awareness symbol.
+She tied yellow ribbons around trees to express the desire for her husband’s return.
 Her friends and family members followed the trend.
-As many individuals were able to see this message, the "ribbon became a medium".
+As many individuals were able to see this message, the "ribbon became a medium."
+During the Gulf War, the symbol evolved into a reminder of all men and women serving the country.
+Yellow ribbons, in the United States, are used to show that a close family member is abroad in military service.

 During the 1979–1981 spate of child murders in Atlanta, green lapel ribbons began to be worn to show solidarity.
 They were of a different form than later awareness ribbons, being typically bow-shaped.

-In May 1986, the AIDS Faith Alliance, later to be known as Christian Action on AIDS, held an open conference on AIDS at Notting Hill Gate in London, supported by the Archbishop of Canterbury and other United Kingdom Christian church leaders.
+From 11th to 13th July 1986, the AIDS Faith Alliance, later known as Christian Action on AIDS, held an open conference on AIDS at Essex Unitarian Church in Notting Hill Gate in London, supported by the Archbishop of Canterbury and other United Kingdom Christian church leaders.
 Rainbow Ribbons were given to everybody attending.
 The purpose of Christian Action on AIDS, an official Church of England charity whose founder/chairman was Barnaby Miln, was to get the worldwide Christian churches involved in the crisis that was AIDS.
-The Christian Action on AIDS to fold in 1991.